wewrap/togetherwewrap/pull_request_template.md

 Describe the big picture of your changes here.
 This could be a feature implementation, bug fix or related issue from another branch.

-- For frontend work, you can include _must_ screenshots of your work in the description.
+- For frontend work, you _must_ include screenshots of your work in the description.

 ## Types of changes